GeoffreyHayward/keycloak-play/themes/README.md

 - Login theme: `custom`
 - Save

+This custom theme overrides the login page to use Bootstrap 5 (via CDN) and a small custom stylesheet at `${url.resourcesPath}/css/styles.css`.

 ## Hide first/last name on registration

 Use User Profile to exclude these fields from the registration form: